dairyking98/RoboCam-Suite/docs/EXPERIMENT_PY_README.md

     wait(phase_time seconds)
 stop_recording()
 ```

+**Note**: The pre-recording delay is applied after movement to the well position to allow vibrations from the printer movement to settle before video recording begins.
+This ensures the first frames of the recording are not affected by mechanical vibrations.

 The system iterates through all configured action phases in order, switching the GPIO state and waiting for the specified duration for each phase.
 This allows for fully customizable sequences beyond the traditional OFF-ON-OFF pattern.